 This recipe requires you to work fast!

 Plan ahead, prepare your recipe a day before you need it, test it out, and practice to get used to the texture.

 If you really love buttercream and want to use it for modeling figures for your cakes, there is a way to work some magic on it and make it stiff enough to work with it.

 Too hot for modeling chocolate?
 Say what?
 If your hands tend to be too hot and you suffer when working with modeling chocolate, then this recipe is a good option for you to work your figures.

 The good thing about the stiffened buttercream is that your figures are going to have a crust on the outside but when you cut through them they will be soft and nice, and with the buttercream flavor you like so much.

 It all starts with a basic buttercream recipe, the recipe of your choice.

-I’ve shared some buttercream recipes before, maybe you can choose one of those recipes or you can try with this basic recipe I’m going to share with you here:
+I’ve shared some buttercream recipes before – you can choose one of those recipes or you can use this basic recipe I’m going to share with you here:

 - In a stand mixer beat the butter until pale.

 - Add the powdered sugar gradually.
 Add icing sugar mixture and milk, beating constantly until combined.